Maserati Ghibli saloon - MPG, running costs & CO2

 Things get even worse when looking at the V6 petrol engine.
 It manages just 25.6mpg and has stratospheric emissions of 344g/km - more than a V12-engined Rolls-Royce Cullinan.
 It sounds fantastic and is powerful but frequent visits to the fuel station and top-rate BiK make it hard to recommend.

-After the first year's CO2-based road tax (generally included in the on-the-road price), all Maserati Ghiblis cost £145 a year to tax.
-But as the list price (including options) of all versions is more than £40,000, owners are liable for an additional surcharge of £320 a year in years two to six, bringing the annual bill to £465 during that period.
+After the first year's CO2-based road tax (generally included in the on-the-road price), all standard petrol versions of Maserati Ghibli cost £150 a year to tax, falling to £140 a year for the mild hybrid.
+As the list price (including options) of all versions is more than £40,000, owners are liable for an additional surcharge of £325 a year in years two to six, bringing the annual bill to £475 during that period.

 Another expensive area: that desirable Maserati badge is coveted by many, not just legitimate owners; that, plus high performance and potentially pricey repairs, explains why all Ghiblis are classified in the top group 50 for insurance purposes.